albee/trace/TUTORIAL.md

 ## target_coordinator

-The nodelet package for sending trajectory commands to the controller topic (Target).
-Input can be a trajectory file, or a direct topic call with trajectory info (in progress).
+The nodelet package for sending trajectory commands to the controller (Target satellite) and handling overall Target test operation.
+Commanded by execute-asap.

-## trace_msgs
+## trace-msgs

 Custom msg definitions used by TRACE nodes.

-## motion_planner_interface
+## motion-planner-interface

 An interface to output of a motion planner.
 Demonstration motion plans are available in `data/input/sample-trajectories` for demonstration purposes.

 ## uc_bound

-Uncertainty characterizer, produces an uncertainty bound used by the Tube MPC.
+Uncertainty characterizer, produces an uncertainty bound used by the casadi-nmpc's robust tube MPC for safe Chaser trajectory tracking.